Your Go-To Resource for Pet Health

 Are you having problems caring for a terminally ill pet at home?
 Does your pet have a medical condition that is painful or causing poor quality of life?
 Are you afraid that your sick or elderly pet is suffering?
 Our staff of compassionate, caring professionals can help you through this painful experience.
 We offer hospice services and will work with you to ensure your pet's comfort and dignity during his or her last days and final moments.
 Do you have special requests?
 Do you have questions about care of your pet’s remains?
 We can help you with these concerns and will make every effort to accommodate your wishes at this very difficult time.

 We are able to consult with internal medicine specialist about your pet if necessary.
-We can also have an internist come to our hospital to perform procedures such as endoscopy.
-In addition we will also refer to other board certified internists at local specialty facilities for some procedures and for cases requiring intensive care.
+We can also refer to other board certified internists at local specialty facilities for some procedures and for cases requiring intensive care.

 Laboratory testing is a valuable diagnostic tool in veterinary medicine.
 As we continually strive to offer the highest-quality medicine, we are proud to include in-house diagnostic laboratory services as a means of providing excellent care to our patients.
 Although many important diagnostic tests can only be performed by outside laboratories, other tests can be performed in-house.
 Having access to accurate in-house diagnostic test results can help our veterinary care team serve your pets’ needs by expanding the testing options available to all our patients.